MAJOR GRANTS

 DGR STATUS

-- Applicants should have a formal organisational status, such as state-based incorporation or a company, and an organisational bank account.
+• Applicants should have a formal organisational status, such as state-based incorporation or a company, and an organisational bank account.

-- Applicants without an established organisational status may apply through an organisation with these credentials, that agrees to auspice the project.
+• Applicants without an established organisational status may apply through an organisation with these credentials, that agrees to auspice the project.
 Prior to making a grant for an auspiced project, there needs to be an auspice agreement between the project proposer and auspice organisation that is acceptable to the Foundation.

 For more information on current opportunities and the types of projects funded visit the links below.

-Past Major Grant Recipients
+Past Large Grant Recipients

-In 2015 we co-funded with The Sidney Myer Foundation for the first time to offer a Major Grant Round, and this collaboration continues over two grant rounds per year.
+In 2015 we co-funded with The Sidney Myer Foundation for the first time to offer a Large Grant Round, and this collaboration continues over two grant rounds per year.
 We have since awarded 20 major grants in areas across Homelessness, Disability, Refugee & Asylum Seekers and more.